The Best Fire Lookout Hikes in Washington: History, Views & Overnight Adventures

 Mount Fremont Lookout Tower

 The Mount Fremont Lookout is one of the most iconic fire lookout hikes in Mount Rainier National Park, and for good reason.
-At around 5.9 miles roundtrip with 1,200 feet of elevation gain, it offers jaw-dropping views the entire way—and absolutely glows at sunset.
+At 5.7–5.9 miles round trip, it offers jaw-dropping views the entire way—and absolutely glows at sunset.

 We did this as a sunset hike, and it really delivered.
 That golden light, the cool alpine air as the sun dropped—it was AH-MAZING.
 The only downside?
 Getting home at midnight.
 Luckily, my kids are little hiking superstars, especially when we have a Harry Potter audiobook going.
 We even picked up some hiking “followers” who hiked behind us just to listen!